Working hours management best practices

-The configuration of scheduled Workdays allows you to set hours of operation for specific days of the week and assign them as the account's default settings or for each individual skill, which overrides the default settings.
+The configuration of scheduled Workdays allows you to set hours of operation for specific days of the week and assign them as the account's default settings or for each skill, which overrides the default settings.

 Special occasions do not modify hours of operation defined by Workdays, but instead override them.

-SLA = Service Level Agreement: The response time configured within the Conversational Cloud to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
+SLA = Service Level Agreement: The response time configured within the Conversational Cloud to handle messaging conversations for either all conversations (default), urgent conversations, or first-time consumers.
 The SLA can be set per the account level (default) or be overridden per skill.
 To enable SLA per skill, please contact your account manager.

-TTR = Time To Response: This time is set according to the current shift status (online/off hours).
+TTR = Time To Response: This time is set according to the current shift status (online/off-hours).
 If the shift is currently active, the TTR equals 0.
 If the shift is currently inactive, the TTR equals the time until the next shift will start.

 ETTR = Expected Time To Response.
-The expected response time when the consumer will be answered by an agent.
+The expected response time is when the consumer will be answered by an agent.
 The ETTR is displayed to consumers during a messaging conversation via the Automatic Messages mechanism.
 ETTR = TTR + SLA.
 For example:

 - If the default SLA is 1 hour and the account is currently on an active shift, the ETTR = SLA = 1 hour.